How do animals travel?

 Zoo animals travel by car, train, ship and plane.

-While traveling, the animal must be safe, and the animal carrier and passenger must also be safe.
-Therefore, it is best to transport the animal in a box – a transport box.
+While traveling, the animals and humans must both be safe.
+Therefore, it is best to transport the animal in a transport box.
 Its strong walls and the darkness inside have a mostly calming effect on the animal.

-The box must not be too big, so that the animal can’t break it from inside when it is anxious about driving.
+The box can’t not be too big as that the animal may become anxious while travelling.
 However, the animal must be able to stretch, stand up and lie down in the box.

 The stronger or better equipped (horns, teeth, hooves, claws) the animal is, the more durable the box must be.
 For rodents with large and strong teeth, the transport box should be made entirely of metal.